 '''

-usage: genomedata-load [-h] [-v] [--verbose] -s SEQUENCE -t NAME=FILE

-[--assembly \mid --sizes] [-f \mid -d]

-GENOMEDATAFILE

-Create Genomedata archive named GENOMEDATAFILE by loading

-specified track data and sequences.
-If GENOMEDATAFILE

-already exists, it will be overwritten.

---track and --sequence may be repeated to specify

-multiple trackname=trackfile pairings and sequence files,

-respectively.

-Example: genomedata-load -t high-signal.high.wig -t low-signal.low.bed.gz -s chrX.fa -s chrY.fa.gz

-positional arguments:

-GENOMEDATAFILE

-genomedata archive

 optional arguments:

 -h, --help

 show this help message and exit

--v, --version

 show program's version number and exit

+--version

+Chromosome naming:

+-r ASSEMBLY-REPORT, --assembly-report ASSEMBLY-REPORT

+Tab-delimited file with columnar mappings between chromosome.

+→naming styles.

+-n NAME_STYLE, --name-style NAME_STYLE

+Chromsome naming style to use based on ASSEMBLY-REPORT.

+→Default: UCSC-style-name

 Flags:

 --verbose

 Print status updates and diagnostic messages

 Input data:

 -s SEQUENCE, --sequence SEQUENCE

-Add the sequence data in the specified file or files
+Add the sequence data in the specified file or files (may use

-(may use UNIX glob wildcard syntax)
+→UNIX glob wildcard syntax)

 -t NAME=FILE, --track NAME=FILE

-Add data from FILE as the track NAME, such as: -t
+Add data from FILE as the track NAME, such as: -t.

-signal=signal.wig
+⇔signal=signal.wig

 -m MASKFILE, --maskfile MASKFILE

-A BED file containing regions to mask out from tracks
+A BED file containing regions to mask out from tracks before.

-before loading

-sequence files contain assembly (AGP) files instead of
+→loading

 --assembly

-sequence
+sequence files contain assembly (AGP) files instead of...

+⇔sequence

 --sizes

-sequence files contain list of sizes instead of
+sequence files contain list of sizes instead of sequence

-sequence

 Implementation:

 -f, --file-mode

-If specified, the Genomedata archive will be
+If specified, the Genomedata archive will be implemented as a

-implemented as a single file, with a separate h5 group
+-single file, with a separate h5 group for each Chromosome.
+This is recommended if.

+\rightarrowthere are a large

+number of Chromosomes.
+The default behavior is to use a.

+\rightarrow single file if there are at least 100 Chromosomes being added.

+-d, --directory-mode If specified, the Genomedata archive will be implemented as a

+-directory, with a separate file for each Chromosome.
+This is recommended if there,

+→are a small number of

+Chromosomes.
+The default behavior is to use a directory if.

+⇔there are fewer than 100 Chromosomes being added.

 '''

-''' for each Chromosome.
-This is recommended if there are a large number of Chromosomes.
-The default behavior is to use a single file if there are at least 100 Chromosomes being added.

--d, --directory-mode If specified, the Genomedata archive will be implemented as a directory, with a separate file for each Chromosome.
-This is recommended if there are a small number of Chromosomes.
-The default behavior is to use a directory if there are fewer than 100 Chromosomes being added. '''

-Alternately, as described in Overview, the underlying Python and C load scripts are also accessible for more finely-grained control.
+Alternately, as described in Overview, the underlying Python and C load scripts are also accessible for more finelygrained control.
 This can be especially useful for parallelizing Genomedata loading over a cluster.